HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 You will need to use either the official Unity scenes or the eight additional scenes provided for training.
 Since training takes a *long* time, we recommend building these scenes into a Unity build.

 Two configuration YAML (`DodgeBall.yaml` and `DodgeBall_seperate_policies.yaml`) for ML-Agents is provided.
-The seperate policies YAML is used to train the two different types of agents; long and short-range.
+The seperate policies YAML is used to train the two different types of agents discussed in this project; long and short-range.
 You can uncomment and increase the number of environments (`num_envs`) depending on your computer's capabilities.

 After tens of millions of steps (this will take many, many hours!) your agents will start to improve.
 As with any self-play run, you should observe your [ELO increase over time](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Using-Tensorboard.md#self-play).
 Check out these videos ([Elimination](https://www.youtube.com/watch?v=Q9cIYfGA1GQ), [Capture the Flag](https://www.youtube.com/watch?v=SyxVayp01S4)) for an example of what kind of behaviors to expect at different stages of training.
 In our experiments, we trained agents for 20M steps to get a good understanding of learning capabilities, but this is not nearly enough to reach convergence.
 Unity trained the original (simpler) models for 160M steps.
 These extreme training times are the inspiration for this project, as new methods are needed to reduce the computational requirements of reinforcement learning projects.